Henry reaction: Mechanism

 The Henry reaction begins with the deprotonation of the nitroalkane on the α-carbon position forming a nitronate.
-The pKa of most nitroalkanes is approximately 17.
+The pKa of most nitroalkanes in DMSO is approximately 17.
 Although this structure is nucleophilic both at the deprotonated carbon and at the oxy-anions of the nitro group, the observed result is of the carbon attacking the carbonyl compound.
 The resulting β-nitro alkoxide is protonated by the conjugate acid of the base that originally deprotonated the nitroalkyl structure, giving the respective β-nitro alcohol as product.

-It is important to note that all steps of the Henry reaction are reversible.
+All steps of the Henry reaction are reversible.
 This is due to the lack of a committed step in the reaction to form product.
 It is for this reason that research has been geared towards modifications to drive the reaction to completion.
 More information about this can be found in the modification section of this article.

-Stereochemical Course
+Stereochemical course

 The figure below illustrates one of the commonly accepted models for stereoselection without any modification to the Henry reaction.
 In this model, stereoselectivity is governed by the size of the R groups in the model (such as a carbon chain), as well as by a transition state that minimizes dipole by orienting the nitro group and carbonyl oxygen anti each other (on opposite sides of the molecule).
 The R groups play a role in the transition state of the Henry reaction: the larger the R groups on each of the substrates, the more they will tend to orient themselves away from each other (commonly referred to as steric effects).

 Due to the reversibility of the reaction and the tendency for easy epimerization of the nitro-substituted carbon atom (among a number of factors), the Henry reaction will typically produce a mixture of enantiomers or diastereomers.
 It is for this reason that explanations for stereoselectivity remain scarce without some modification of the reaction.
 In recent years, research focus has shifted toward modifications of the Henry reaction to overcome this synthetic challenge.

 The first example of an enantioselective nitroaldol reaction was reported in 1992 using Shibasaki catalysts.
 One of the most frequently employed methods for inducing enantio- or diastereoselectivity in the Henry reaction is the use of chiral metal catalysts, in which the nitro group and carbonyl oxygen coordinate to a metal that is bound to a chiral organic molecule.
 Some metals that have been used include zinc, cobalt, copper, magnesium, and chromium.
 A depiction of this coordination is illustrated above.

 General Features

 One of the many features of the Henry reaction that makes it synthetically attractive is that it utilizes only a catalytic amount of base to drive the reaction.
 Additionally a variety of bases can be used including ionic bases such as alkali metal hydroxides, alkoxides, carbonates, and sources of fluoride anion (e.g. TBAF) or nonionic organic amine bases including TMG, DBU, DBN, and PAP.
-It is important to note that the base and solvent used do not have a large influence on the overall outcome of the reaction.
+The base and solvent used do not have a large influence on the overall outcome of the reaction.